 Olfa rotary cutter blades are made of high quality tungsten steel.
 They can cut up to 6 layers of fabric and used with care, they will last and retain their sharpness for a long time.
 Eventually, with time and use, the blade will need to be replaced.
 You will notice that the blade skips threads or requires increasing pressure to cut successfully.

 Time to change the blade!
 With the Quick-Change Rotary Cutter, this could not be easier.
 Just pull back the locking mechanism on the back and the blade pops right off.

 This blade has only two parts that come off.
 All I need to do is pop on the new blade, insert the little bolt thingy through the hole onto the cutter (bolt thingy is a technical term) and slide up the lock mechanism and you are ready to go!

-Store and dispose of blades in the convenient container provided.
+For safety, be sure to store and dispose of the blades in the convenient container provided.

 You should also get into the habit of locking your blade after every cut.
 Apart from being very dangerous, you will greatly shorten the life of the blade if you leave it exposed to knocking about.

 The Quick-Change Cutter feels great in the hand and its small profile stores easily.
 Olfa also offers the Ergonomic Rotary Cutter which uses the same 45mm blade, but it also has a safety button to lock the blade closed between cuts..

 Changing the blade on the Ergonomic Cutter requires a bit more care and organization.
 Don’t lose those little parts!

 I have some Olfa specialty blades to try out.
 Olfa has a Pinking blade, a Scallop & Peak blade, and a Wave blade.
 None of these will fit the Quick-Change Cutter, I have to use the Ergonomic one.
 That’s okay, I’ll keep one cutter for straight cutting and another for pinking and decorative edges.